Elon Musk reinstates suspended journalists on Twitter after a backlash

 "It's a clear illustration that it is no longer a rules-based company," Rupar told NPR.
 "It's basically a company based on Elon Musk's whims and the terms of service depend on his mood each day."

+Joan Donovan, the research director at Harvard's Shorenstein Center on Media, Politics and Public Policy, thinks this week's spree of suspensions is only the beginning.

+"The way Musk is targeting particular mainstream journalists, I think we're going to see more of these shenanigans, and not less, over the next couple of months," she told NPR's Michel Martin on All Things Considered.

-NPR has reached out to Twitter about Musk's crackdown and was unable to receive a comment.
+NPR has reached out to Twitter and Musk but has not gotten a response.

 Musk was particularly concerned with the jet-tracking account, @ElonJet, run by a 20-year-old University of Central Florida student, which Musk alleges was used by a "crazy stalker" in Los Angeles to follow one of Musk's children.